Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 If this current object they are studying is in *fact* a forgery, the difficulty to recognize this fact is lowered by 1.

+### Deftly Applied Tools

+**Cost:** 5m
+**Type:** Supplemental
+**Mins:** Craft 3

+All things, with the proper study and analysis, may be approached without the need for brute force.
+During Feats of Strength, such as lifting, carrying, or destroying crafted materials, they may use (Wits + Craft) roll instead, gaining (Essence) immediate successes.

 ### Crack-Mending Eye

 **Cost: --**